N-Ignacio-Bouffanais/Social-media-app/README.md

 # FastAPI Social media application
-- This going to be the backend of the application made with FastAPI.
+- This is gonna be a social media app build with FastAPI for the backend and React with TypesScript for the frontend.

 ## Technologies that I used